hannes-marais/innovation-algebra/README.md

 * [Startup generation example](https://chat.openai.com/share/01f819ea-fb9c-4367-9a5e-e16f30c11404)
 * [IA Tutorial](https://chat.openai.com/share/9bc94c10-e193-4d23-bc19-923844bf32cc) (IA 2.1)

+Tips:

+* My suggestion is to keep a list of the frameworks handy.
+* If you don't know what to do next, type `++` to invoke the Guru.
+* You can do a lot with the core functions KF, RD, Q, and Essay.
+*
 Please send me links to your interesting IA conversations!

 ## Supported Innovation Frameworks (IA 2.2+)